Rudra-G616/sccvi_impl/TESTING_GUIDE.md

 1. **Module not found errors**:
    - Ensure your PYTHONPATH includes the project root
    - Check if your package is properly installed (e.g., in development mode)
-   - Verify package structure matches setup.py configuration
+   - Verify package structure matches `pyproject.toml` configuration

 2. **Import errors in specific modules**:
    - Check if all dependencies are installed